Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

  - IP Address is whitelisted (local Agent)
  - Connection Settings
  - A additional mapping between HR departments and/or Titles to SelectionAuthorisationGroup to assign a "Scope" on a Role
-- An custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.CuraECDEmploymentIdentifier]
+- An custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.FieritECDEmploymentIdentifier]
 Example:
 ```JavaScript
   function getValue() {